 Dyspnoea is a scary presentation!
 Learn initial management and POCUS skills to help you feel comfortable with these cases.

 Coughing has a number of causes, including lower airway disease and it can be challenging to treat, but also satisfying.
 This session covers use of inhalers as well as other ways of managing coughing.

-Week 4: Endocrinology
+Session 4: Endocrinology